App version: 0.1.0

 Credit Score

 Credit scores give lenders a quick snapshot of your credit history, which gives them a sense of how well you will handle debt if awarded a personal loan for legal expenses or other purposes.
 Higher scores indicate that you’re less of a risk and the lender may therefore offer a lower interest rate.
 If scores are lower, the rates may be higher or the loan may be declined.
+Recommended: How to Build Your Credit Score

-Might Need a Cosigner
+Using a Cosigner

 Affording the Payments

 A financial institution will likely have an income requirement to ensure that you’re able to make payments.
 A commonly used metric is the debt-to-income ratio (DTI).
 The DTI is a percentage that divides your total monthly debt payments by your gross (pre-tax) monthly income.
-A lender will often have a maximum allowable DTI percentage with a low DTI indicating that the borrower can manage their debt payments and aren’t overextended.
+A lender will often have a maximum allowable DTI percentage, with a low DTI indicating that the borrower can manage their debt payments and aren’t overextended.

 How to Find the Right Personal Loan